radar-blip/gretch/README.md

 ## gretch

-Shell script made for Linux Mint.
+Shell script written in bash for Linux Mint.
-Can be run from your terminal to display your systems information.
+Made to run and display your system information in terminal.

 Displayed information includes: